 - In the Configuration File area, appoint the configuration to use.
 By default, IntelliJ IDEA first looks for a tslint.json, tslint.yaml, or tslint.yml configuration file.
 IntelliJ IDEA starts the search from the folder where the file to be checked is stored, then searches in the parent folder, and so on until reaches the project root.
 If no tslint.json, tslint.yaml, or tslint.yml configuration file is found, TSLint uses its default embedded configuration file.
 Accordingly, you have to define the configuration to apply either in a tslint.json, tslint.yaml, or tslint.yml configuration file, or in a custom configuration file, or rely on the default embedded configuration.

-- To have IntelliJ IDEA look for a tslint.json, tslint.yaml, or tslint.yml file, choose the Automatic search option.
-If the search fails, the default embedded configuration file will be used.
+To have IntelliJ IDEA look for a tslint.json, tslint.yaml, or tslint.yml file, choose the Automatic search option.

 Importing code style from a TSLint configuration file